 You may have heard us say this before: Birthright Israel is strengthening the Jewish future.
 But…

 Jewish moms love Birthright Israel for thousands of reasons.
-They see the impact of the program on their children and now, 20 years since inception, many of our alumni are now moms!
+They see the impact of the program on their children, and now, 20 years since its inception, many of our alumni are now moms!
 So many had a life-changing experience on the trip.
-With more than 750,000 Birthright Israel alumni across the world, many Jewish children now have moms who are alumni.
+With more than 800,000 Birthright Israel alums across the world, many Jewish children now have moms who are alums.
 And, more than anything, the experiences stay with them forever – leaving an everlasting mark on the Jewish future.

 Moms who participated in the program show a newfound love for their Jewish identity and pass it on to their children.
 In fact, according to Brandeis University, 84% of participants who are parents are raising their children Jewish.